gravitational/gravity/docs/6.x/cluster.md

 # Cluster Management

-Every cluster created from a Gravity cluster image is a fully featured Kubernetes environment.
+Every Cluster created from a Gravity Cluster Image is a fully featured Kubernetes environment.
 It contains the following components:

-1. All user applications that have been packaged into the cluster image.
+1. All user applications that have been packaged into the Cluster Image.
 2. All Kubernetes daemons like `kube-scheduler`, `kube-apiserver`, and others.
 3. The Kubernetes CLI tool: `kubectl`.
-4. The Gravity cluster "hypervisor", called `gravity` for managing the cluster.
+4. The Gravity Cluster "hypervisor", called `gravity`, for managing the Cluster.
-5. The Gravity Authentication Gateway for integrating Kubernetes authentication and SSH access to cluster nodes with corporate identity providers via SSO.
+5. A web application to monitor and manage the Cluster state ("Cluster Admin Panel")

-In addition to `gravity` CLI tool, each Gravity cluster also offers a web-based UI to manage the cluster state.
+6. The Gravity Authentication Gateway for integrating Kubernetes authentication and SSH access to Cluster nodes with corporate identity providers via SSO.

-You can also use familiar Kubernetes tools such as `kubectl` to perform regular cluster tasks such as watching logs, seeing stats for pods or volumes or managing configurations.
+You can also use familiar Kubernetes tools such as `kubectl` to perform regular Cluster tasks such as watching logs, seeing stats for pods or volumes or managing configurations.

 ## Kubernetes Environment